I hate my job

 I’m bored of my job

-If you don’t think there’s an opportunity for promotion in your current company, it may be worth looking at competitors to see if you could make the leap elsewhere.
+On the other hand, if you don’t think there’s an opportunity for promotion in your current company and you’re feeling stuck, do something about it.
+Try starting a job search and looking at competitors to see if you could spread your wings elsewhere.

 I’m being exploited by my company

-Exploitation is becoming more common as employees feel increasingly scared to pipe up in such an uncertain job market.
-But there are laws protecting you from burning yourself out completely.
+It’s a fact that exploitation is becoming more common.
+Even though people hate their jobs and are even being mistreated, employees have become increasingly dependent on job security in an increasingly uncertain market.
+Luckily, there are laws protecting you from burning yourself out completely.

-If you feel your working hours are out of control:
+If you feel that there’s no way your working hours can be legal:

-• Read our working hours and breaks article to discover if your 15-hour slogs are against the law
+- Read our working hours and breaks article to figure out if your 15-hour slogs are against the law

-• Take a look at our internships advice if you’re interning but you think the work you’re doing deserves payment
+- Take a look at our internships advice if you’re interning but somehow being told to do actual, employee-level work.

 I hate my job, but quite like the company

-If you like the company but the actual role would bore drying atoms of paint there are things you can do to make your working life more bearable.
-Instead of clock-watching try and think positively about what you can get out of your job.
+If you like the company but the actual role is causing you to fall asleep with your eyes open, there are little things you can do to stop hating your job (even just temporarily).
+Instead of desperately waiting for that clock to strike 5, try and think positively about what you’re getting out of your job.

-“You should try and think ‘whilst I’m in this dreadful job, I’ll try and make the most out of it’,” says Denise Taylor, psychologist and career coach.
-“You’ll have access to all the internal job postings, and can chat to colleagues with a more desirable position about how they got it.”
+“You should focus on getting the most out of whatever job you’re at,” says Denise Taylor, psychologist and career coach.
+“Plus, you’ll have access to all the internal job postings, and can chat to colleagues with a more desirable position about how they got it in the meantime.”

-And in the meantime, work hard at your horrible job to guarantee a good reference — essential in today’s competitive job market.
+If it helps to keep you motivated, work hard at your horrible job, even on the bad days, to guarantee a good reference that’ll make it easier to find your next job.
 And any job, no matter how awful, is giving you skills and experience to whack on your CV.

-If you feel you want to build on these skills ask your boss about opportunities for training.
-Could you move up a level?
-Big companies may be willing to pay to retrain you.
-Ask about what opportunities there are for development.
+You can also ask your boss about opportunities for training to maximise on the skills you’re developing.
+Could you even move up a level?
+Remember, big companies may be willing to pay to retrain you.
+Ask about what opportunities there are for growth within the company.

 I think I want to change career entirely